Birds Eye View podcast

 Anita Mathews, Administration & Membership Officer

 There’s nothing so comforting as a favourite podcast.
 I can’t think of a day in the past two years that I’ve missed listening to mine within hours of it landing.
 Scriptnotes is a podcast “about screenwriting and things that are interesting to screenwriters”.
-It’s is not just a weekly conversation between two Los Angeles-based screenwriters, John August (CHARLIE AND THE CHOCOLATE FACTORY, CORPSE BRIDE) and Craig Maizin (CHERNOBYL).
+It’s not just a weekly conversation between two Los Angeles-based screenwriters, John August (CHARLIE AND THE CHOCOLATE FACTORY, CORPSE BRIDE) and Craig Maizin (CHERNOBYL).
 Yes they mull over the complexities of the screenwriting business and craft, interview the occasional guest, discuss scripts sent in by listeners around the globe and answer their questions.
-John and Craig are like two uncles you want to hang around with at a large family get-together; and they are the real deal.
+John and Craig are like two good-time cousins you want to hang around with at a large family get-together; and they are the real deal.
 Their banter is relaxed, inclusive, astute and always has a moral compass set on truth and compassion.
 For example, last year they shone a light on the low wages received by assistants working in the film & TV industry and even affected some improvement of the situation.
 Maybe it’s oxymoronic to say Hollywood and nice guys in the same breath but I’m going to say it.
 The podcast has been running for over nine and a half years so I haven’t really even scratched the surface.
 Back episodes and more are on johnaugust.com

 Apple Podcasts | Spotify